OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 February 2002.md

 ---

 ## Health, Diet, and Supplements

 - V's ex-husband has a health issue but it does not carry genetic implications for her son.

 ---

 ## Control System & Sociopolitical Manipulation

 - Slide (reality sequence) was described as having gotten "stuck," indicating discontinuity.
 - Discontinuities occur when frequencies fall out of synch with those who share one's reality.
+- V’s encounter with a man at a grocery store was described as a “warning.”

 ---

 ## Esoteric Work & Personal Development